codefresh-io/cap-docs.codefresh.io/_docs/runtime/runtime-recovery.md

 1. Run:
   `cf runtime install --from-repo`
 1. Provide the relevant values when prompted.
-1. If you are performing runtime recovery in a different cluster, verify the ingress resource configuration for `app-proxy`, `workflows` and `default-git-source`.
+1. If you are performing runtime recovery in a different cluster, verify the ingress resource configuration for `app-proxy`, `workflows`, and `default-git-source`.
   If the health status remains as `Progressing`, do the following:

     * In the runtime installation repo, check if the `ingress.yaml` files for the `app-proxy` and `workflows` are configured with the correct `host` and `ingressClassName`: